 The Law Library offers on-site public access to electronic resources like Westlaw, Lexis and HeinOnline, which helps expand access to Illinois practice materials such as law reviews, journals and out-of-state primary law resources.
 The Daley Center location also has a wide variety of historical and international materials.
 Free public Wi-Fi is available at all locations.

 Legal research guides on specific topics can be found on the right side of this page, under Additional Information and under Downloads.
 The guides are updated on a regular basis but are for information only and do not constitute an endorsement by the Cook County Law Library.
 Please independently verify the accuracy and currency of all information.

-Onsite use of materials in the Law Library is free to all residents.
-In addition to legal research assistance the Library provides the following services:
+On-site use of materials in the Law Library is free to all residents.
+In addition to legal research assistance, the library provides the following services:

-Printing, copying, and scanning costs 15¢ per page.
+Printing, copying and scanning costs 15¢ per page.
 Copies from digital microform readers are 20¢ per page.

 Coin changing machines are available and Access Services staff can make change for bills of $20 or less.

 Library resources are available to all visitors for on-site use.
 Borrowing privileges are subject to the Law Library Borrowing Rules as laid out in the Cook County Code of Ordinances, summarized below.

 Library cards are available to patrons who qualify under one of the following categories:

 Library card applications are available at the Daley Center Main Library Access Services desk.

 Attorneys must present a copy of a current Attorney Registration & Disciplinary Commission (ARDC) card and current Illinois driver's license, state ID or Cook County Sheriff Attorney ID card with their application for an attorney card.
 Application for employee cards also require a copy of the attorney's ARDC card.
 Government officials must submit a current photo ID issued by their employer.
 Resident borrowers must present a current Illinois driver's license, state ID or Matricula Consular showing a Cook County address.